FT-Autonomous/f1tenth-ros-setup/README.md

 * Having multiple terminals open can get confusing, luckily in VSCode you can rename each terminal to something more convenient: Right-click terminal name -> rename.

-## Enabling the container to display GUIs on the host machine (Windows)
+## Enabling the container to display GUIs on the host machine

 ```
-docker compose run -p 6080:6080 sh setup.sh
+docker compose run -p 6080:6080 f1tenth-ros sh setup.sh
 ```

-Then open `localhost:6080` in your browser.
+Then open `localhost:6080/vnc.html` in your browser.

 Use `Alt+Shift+Enter` to open the terminal.